eleckang/promocandyai/README.md

 ### **Steps to sign up:**

-1️⃣ **[Access to the promotional link at the end of the phrase, delete the space]( https://github.com/eleckang/promocandyai)** and connect you or create an account : dreamgf. ai/ai-porn?a=Xz0usNHpzbEFh2
+1️⃣ **[Access to the promotional link] at the end of the phrase, and delete the space (https://github.com/eleckang/promocandyai)** and connect you or create an account : dreamgf. ai/ai-porn?a=Xz0usNHpzbEFh2

 2️⃣ Select your model.